 BROOKLYN TOWNSHIP, created in 1818, marked the beginning of an organized governmental structure on the west side of the CUYAHOGA RIVER.

 The initial survey (launched in 1796) of Connecticut’s WESTERN RESERVE was limited to lands east of the river because those to the west were still under Native American (see AMERICAN INDIANS) claim.
 Areas west would legitimately open to settlement only after the Treaty of Fort Industry on July 4, 1805.
-Under the terms of the treaty, the eastern boundary of lands held by the Ottawa, Potawatomi, Chippewa, Wyandot, Munsee, Delaware and Shawnee tribes was moved from the Tuscarawas and CUYAHOGA RIVERs westward to a line 120 miles from Pennsylvania’s eastern border.
+Under the terms of the treaty, the eastern boundary of lands held by the Ottawa, Potawatomi, Chippewa, Wyandot, Munsee, Delaware and Shawnee tribes was moved from the Tuscarawas and CUYAHOGA RIVERs westward to a line 120 miles from Pennsylvania’s western border.
 The Tribes’ new eastern boundary thus became the westward edge of the Firelands of the Connecticut Western Reserve.

 Settlement of Western Reserve land immediately east of the Cuyahoga River began immediately after the 1796 survey and, by 1814, Cleveland was large enough to be recognized as a village.
 By that time lands west of the river were also being organized and settled.
 The Township of ROCKPORT was formed in 1815.
 This tract ultimately became western LAKEWOOD, ROCKY RIVER, FAIRVIEW PARK and LINNDALE.
 On 1 June 1818, roughly 800,000 acres apportioned into standard 160-acre lots—from the Cuyahoga River to what is now Lakewood and south from Lake Erie to the Townships of PARMA and INDEPENDENCE—became the Township of Brooklyn.
 Captain Ozias Brainard, an 1814 emigrant from Connecticut, proposed that the area’s new name be “Egypt” because corn grew so well there.
 However, Brooklyn was the more-popular, less-controversial choice.
 Samuel Lord and his brother RICHARD were the area’s first large landowners, joining roughly three dozen other investors who purchased the entire Western Reserve from the State of Connecticut in 1795, formed the CONNECTICUT LAND COMPANY and sent out surveying parties beginning in 1796.
 JOSIAH BARBER, Samuel Lord’s son-in-law, became a partner soon after.
 Most subsequent settlers purchased their tracts from Lord and Barber.